techidaily/site-fox-glue/source/_posts/updated-snap-clean-top-10-apps-to-sharpen-your-digital-world-for-2024.md

 * No batch processing is available.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mHFtYJppXFk?si=ylFaAT4nXqCmlV8F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 10\.
 [Remini](https://remini.ai/unblur-images)

 Remini is an effective tool that uses advanced technology to fix your old, blurry, and poor-quality pictures.
 Apart from photos, you can restore your drawings, digital art pieces, and logos through this online app.
 With the help of its advanced algorithms, the tool can precisely detect facial features to **fix motion blur online** effectively.